duncanatt/detecter-inline/README.md

 # detecter-inline
-Source code and examples for CAV2020 submission
+Source code and system for CAV2020 submission